Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 This learning tool uses A.I. to run a platform that not only makes connections but predictions when it comes to the progress and risks of learners.

 Unlike other platforms that may only focus on teaching a subject or model, the software Fulcrum Labs designed can be tailored to improve real-world skills.
 This allows for a much faster training and learning curve that bases progress on skill mastery, so previous experience and verified competence come together easily.
 This structure is perfect where highly detailed information and learning must be retained.

 This approach is advantageous for colleges and universities because it brings together performance-driven curriculums with traditional critical thinking concepts using online tools.
-The result is a software that does everything from assess skills to predict student performance while closing learning gaps all the while.
+A result is a software that does everything from assessing skills to predicting student performance while closing learning gaps all the while.

 4. ScootPad Ensures Skill Mastery Through Adaptive Learning